cjdev2/interview-preparation/README.md

 ## Rationale
 This is to make your interview process less stressful by giving you an idea:

-- what to expect from an interview
+- What to expect from an interview.
-- what we are looking for, so you have a chance to decide if you are a good fit before coming in
+- What we are looking for, so you have a chance to decide if you are a good fit before coming in.
-- what skills will be tested, to help ensure you are ready for our coding exercise
+- What skills will be tested, to help ensure you are ready for our coding exercise.

 ## To succeed in our interview process
 - Balance initiative and attentiveness.